LunarG/VulkanTools/vkconfig_gui/README.md

 [ ![Vulkan Loader](https://github.com/LunarG/VulkanTools/blob/main/vkconfig/images/vulkan_loader_640px.png) ](https://github.com/LunarG/VulkanTools/blob/main/vkconfig/images/vulkan_loader.png)

-For detailed information, read the [Architecture of the Vulkan Loader Interfaces](https://github.com/KhronosGroup/Vulkan-Loader/blob/main/loader/LoaderAndLayerInterface.md) document.
+For detailed information, read the [Architecture of the Vulkan Loader Interfaces](https://github.com/KhronosGroup/Vulkan-Loader/blob/main/docs/LoaderInterfaceArchitecture.md) document.

-## Vulkan Layers Settings
+## Vulkan Loader and Layers Settings

-### `vk_layer_settings.txt`
+The loader settings are stored into the `vk_loader_settings.json` file.

-The layer settings are stored into the `vk_layer_settings.txt` file and read directly by the layers.
+The layers settings are stored into the `vk_layer_settings.txt` file and read directly by the layers.

-When *Vulkan Configurator is used to override layers, the Vulkan application local `vk_layer_settings.txt` file is ignored by layer ecosystem convention.
+When *Vulkan Configurator* is used to override layers, the Vulkan application local `vk_layer_settings.txt` file is ignored by layer ecosystem convention.

 *Vulkan Configurator* does not make any system-wide changes to a system, but it does make user-specific changes.
 These changes are documented below:

-#### Linux and macOS
+### Linux and macOS

 Unix systems store files in the following paths:

-- `$HOME/.local/share/vulkan/implicit_layer.d/VkLayer_override.json` tells a Vulkan application which layers to use
+- `$HOME/.local/share/vulkan/loader_settings.d/vk_loader_settings.json` specifies the enabled layers and their execution order to the Vulkan Loader
 - `$HOME/.local/share/vulkan/settings.d/vk_layer_settings.txt` tells Vulkan layers which settings to use

-#### Windows
+### Windows

 Windows systems store files in the following paths:

-- `%HOME%\AppData\Local\LunarG\vkconfig\override\VkLayerOverride.json` tells a Vulkan application which layers to use
+- `%HOME%\AppData\Local\LunarG\vulkan\vk_loader_settings.json` specifies the enabled layers and their execution order to the Vulkan Loader
 - `%HOME%\AppData\Local\LunarG\vkconfig\override\vk_layer_settings.txt` tells Vulkan layers which settings to use

-In addition, Windows system create registry entries in the following locations:
+Windows system has registry entries in the following locations:

-- `HKEY_CURRENT_USER\Software\Khronos\Vulkan\ImplicitLayers` will have an entry that points to the JSON file above
+- `HKEY_CURRENT_USER\Software\Khronos\Vulkan\ImplicitLayers` which locates `vk_loader_settings.json`
-- `HKEY_CURRENT_USER\Software\Khronos\Vulkan\Settings` will have an entry that points to the text file above
+- `HKEY_CURRENT_USER\Software\Khronos\Vulkan\Settings` which locates the global `vk_layer_settings.txt`
-- `HKEY_CURRENT_USER\Software\LunarG\vkconfig` stores the application settings for `vkconfig`